scala/scala-lang/blog/_posts/2016-03-14-announcing-the-scala-center.md

 the language currently ranks 14th.
 Overall, we estimate that more than half a million developers are using Scala.

-Scala is the technology of choice for vibrant open-source ecosystem, including popular platforms and frameworks such as [Spark](http://spark.apache.org/), [Kafka](http://kafka.apache.org/), [Akka](akka.io), [Finagle](https://twitter.github.io/finagle),
+Scala is the technology of choice for a vibrant open-source ecosystem, including popular platforms and frameworks such as [Spark](http://spark.apache.org/), [Kafka](http://kafka.apache.org/), [Akka](akka.io), [Finagle](https://twitter.github.io/finagle),